Thesis

 Traction

+Perplexity launched its flagship answer engine in December 2022.
+Four months later, in March 2023, the company reached 2 million monthly active users.
+Throughout 2023, Perplexity would grow to process half a billion queries.
 By January 2024, Perplexity reported that it had expanded its user base to 10 million monthly active users.
 The company has also made strides in global market penetration, particularly in India, which currently has 1 million users.

 Valuation

-In April 2024, along with the launch of Enterprise Pro, Perplexity raised a $62.7 million Series B1 funding round, which the company said doubled its valuation to “over $1 billion”.
+In April 2024, along with the launch of Enterprise Pro, Perplexity announced that it had raised a $62.7 million Series B1 funding round, which the company said doubled its valuation to “over $1 billion”.
 The investment was led by Daniel Gross (former head of AI at Y Combinator) with participation from new investors Stanley Druckenmiller, Garry Tan (CEO of Y Combinator), Dylan Field (CEO of Figma), Brad Gerstner (Founder & CEO of Altimeter Capital), Laude Capital, Lip-Bu Tan (former CEO of Cadence), and Jakob Uszkoreit (co-inventor of Transformers).
 Many of Perplexity’s existing investors, including Jeff Bezos, NVIDIA, Tobi Lutke, Elad Gil, Nat Friedman, Naval Ravikant, Andrej Karpathy, IVP, and NEA, also participated in the round.

 The Series B1 followed closely after a $73.6 million Series B the company raised in January 2024 led by IVP.
-Other notable investors in the round included NVIDIA, Balaji Srinivasan, and Austen Allred.
-Perplexity has raised a total of $165.3 million in funding as of June 2024.
-Although Perplexity’s Series B1 round was finalized in April 2024, subsequent reports in May 2024 indicate that this might not be the end of fundraising for the year 2024.
-Multiple sources in April 2024 reported that Perplexity was on the verge of securing an even larger round of at least $250 million at a $2.5 billion to $3 billion valuation.
+Other notable investors in that round included NVIDIA, Balaji Srinivasan, and Austen Allred.
+Although Perplexity’s Series B1 round was finalized in April 2024.

 Key Opportunities